 6. Health Coach

-A remote nurse health coach provides guidance and support to individuals who are looking to improve their overall health and wellness.
+A remote nurse health coach provides guidance and support to individuals who are looking to achieve a healthy lifestyle.

 This can include helping patients develop healthy eating habits, exercise routines, and stress-management techniques.